-Ive been observing that a lot of the medieval and renaissance grimoires basically boil down to angel magic.
+I’ve been observing that a lot of the medieval and renaissance grimoires basically boil down to angel magic.
 Whether we’re talking Kabbalistic, Solomonic, Enochian, or other systems it’s much the same: it’s about summoning and seeking the aid of a plethora of angels by the power of the One who is above all.
 This gets me thinking about Christopaganism.
-Rather than locating female-male polarity at the level of divinity, which necessitates a shift to duotheism at the very least, I’m finding an alternative way to integrate Christianity and Paganism is to explore gender polarities at the angelic level whilst continuing to walk an essentially monotheistic path.
+Rather than locating female-male polarity at the level of divinity, which necessitates a shift to duotheism at the very least, I’m finding an alternative way to engage with Paganism as a Christian is to explore gender polarities at the angelic level whilst continuing to walk an essentially monotheistic path.
 In a number of systems Michael and Gabriel are correlated to sun and moon, fire and water respectively.
 I see no reason why they can’t also be correlated with the god and the goddess of the various Pagan traditions, whilst affirming the One who is above all, whom the Hebrews call YHWH, is essentially beyond gender and whilst being the source of ALL gender.